pgrandieres/aws-codepipeline-trigger/README.md

-# Trigger AWS CodePipeline
+# Trigger AWS Pipeline

-Not usable yet
+In progress...